 Chicago police officer and sister found guilty of breaching the Capitol on Jan.
 6

-A Chicago police officer and his sister were found guilty on Friday of breaching the U.S. Capitol on Jan.
-6 after a federal jury trial.
+A Chicago police officer and his sister were found guilty Friday of breaching the U.S. Capitol on Jan.
+6, 2021, after a federal jury trial.

 Jurors began deliberating Friday morning in D.C. after attorneys delivered closing arguments the previous day, according to court records.
 The trial began Monday with jury selection.